shomie-dot/embassy-mailer/README.md

 ---

 ## Project Info
 This project webscrapes emails from a public database of embassies all around the world using Selenium, Chromium and BeautifulSoup.
-The scraped data is then formatted and listed in a '.csv' format using Pandas, which is then parsed for automatic emailing purposes using stmp servers.
+The scraped data is then formatted and listed in a '.csv' format using Pandas, which is then parsed for automatic emailing purposes using smtp servers.

 'data.csv' Example: